RasaHQ/rasa/saras/e2e/data/step1_get_started_e2e.md

 <U> yes
     <B> What kind of entities do you want to extract?
 <U> i want to extract [names](entity)
     <B> SpaCy has excellent pre-trained named-entity recognizers for this -    check out this [interactive demo](https://demos.explosion.ai/displacy-ent/).
 I would suggest using the [SpacyEntityExtractor](https://rasa.com/docs/rasa/nlu/components/#spacyentityextractor) component in your pipeline.
-Is there anything else I can help you with?
+    <B> Is there anything else I can help you with?
 ## not new to rasa + nlu + entity + pipeline duckling
 <U> How do i get started
     <B> To determine how I can help you best, I'm going to ask you a few questions.
 Let's go.
 Are you new to Rasa?
 <U> nope
     - slot{"onboarding": false}
-    <B> Ok, which product would you like to know more about?
-Rasa Open Source or Rasa X?
+    <B> Would you like to know more about Rasa Open Source or Rasa X?
 <U> [NLU](product)
     <B> Anything in particular you'd like to know about, e.g. intent classification or entity recognition?
 <U> [entity recognition](nlu_part)